floatinghotpot/cordova-plugin-nativeaudio/src/android/README.txt

-PGLowLatencyAudio plugin for PhoneGap/Apache Cordova Developed by Andrew Trice - http://tricedesigns.com
+LowLatencyAudio plugin for PhoneGap/Apache Cordova Developed by Andrew Trice - http://tricedesigns.com

 THIS SOFTWARE IS PROVIDED BY ANDREW TRICE "AS IS" AND ANY EXPRESS OR